-Spaghetti Bolognese is a classic that we just don’t get tired of.
-Our traditional spaghetti Bolognese recipe is made with homemade Bolognese sauce and tender chunks of beef, making this dish a family favourite.
-This spaghetti Bolognese recipe will be one of the best recipe for spaghetti Bolognese you’ve ever tried, as it’s been carefully tested in our kitchen.
-With this simple Bolognese recipe, you can ditch the jar of ready made sauce – it will be the best decision you ever make.
+Spaghetti Bolognese is a classic recipe that we just don’t get tired of.
+Our traditional spag Bol recipe is made with homemade Bolognese sauce and tender chunks of beef.
+This will be one of the best recipe for spaghetti Bolognese you’ve ever tried, as it’s been carefully tested in our kitchen.
+With this simple recipe, you can ditch the jar of ready made sauce – it will be the best decision you ever make.
 This classic tomato-based sauce is flavoured with garlic, oregano and a hint of Worcestershire sauce, for an explosion of flavour.
 Because you’re making the delicious Bolognese sauce yourself from scratch, you can avoid the excessive quantities of salt and sugar that you sometimes find in shop-bought sauces – but don’t worry, this Bolognese recipe is still easy and super simple to make.
-With this recipe for spaghetti Bolognese, you can feed 4 people, but if you need to make dinner for more people, all you have to do is double up this spaghetti Bolognese recipe.
-This easy spaghetti Bolognese recipe has also been triple tested in the Woman’s Weekly kitchen so you know it’s going to be a hit with your friends or family!
+You can feed 4 people, but if you need to make dinner for more people, all you have to do is double up this recipe.
 This simple recipe will show you how to make spaghetti bolognese in the easiest way possible.
 It takes approximately 50 mins to make, so you can have dinner ready on the table in less than an hour, perfect if you want a homemade and filling supper but don’t have much time.
 If you have any leftovers, pop into a Tupperware or airtight container and store in the fridge for up to 2 days.
 You could also freeze leftovers; just make sure you defrost thoroughly before reheating.
 It will be the best spaghetti Bolognese recipe you’ve ever tried!

 - 2 medium onions, peeled and chopped